njseeto/js-algorithms/readme.md

 ---
 ## What is in this repo?

-This repo provides information on common algorithms, solutions and their time complexity.
+This repo provides information on common algorithms, solutions, their time and space complexity.

+A summary of the algorithms are found [here](summary.md).

 These algorithms are grouped together as below:

 ### Math Algorithms
 - Calculate the sum of a number up to that number